ericlvogt/notes/notes/Monad.md

+#concept
-Similar to a decorator specifies how to handle functions applied to a value
+Similar to a generic type wrapper specifies how to handle functions applied to a value